brimdata/zed/docs/lake/design.md

 while conforming to a naming model that allows the Zed lake to recognize the relationship between the raw data and the derived data.

-> TBD: Work out these details which are reminiscent of the analytic cache
+> TBD: Work out these details which are reminiscent of the analytics cache
 > developed in our earlier prototype.
-For example,

 ## Keyless Data

 This is TBD.
 Data without a key should be accepted some way or another.
 One approach could be to simply assign the "zero-value" as the pool key.
-Or a configured default value could be user.
+Or a configured default value could be used.
 This would make key-based retention policies more complicated.

 Another approach would be to create a sub-pool on demand when the first